CPU SchedulerTry Simulator

 First Come First Serve

-Best for: Batch processing systems where simplicity is preferred over efficiency.
+Best for: Batch processing where simplicity is preferred over efficiency.

 Advantages